It belongs to the medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).

-When Ketoprofen is applied to the skin as a gel, instead of having an effect on your entire body, it only works in the area where you applied it.
+When Ketoprofen is applied to the skin as a gel, it only works in the area where you applied it instead of affecting your entire body.
 It is absorbed into your skin and then moves deeper into the areas of your body where there is inflammation (for example, your muscle).

-Using a gel for the skin means that the total amount of Ketoprofen in your body remains low.
-This in turn means that you are much less likely to have a side effect of the medication.
+Using a gel for the skin means that your body’s total amount of Ketoprofen remains low.
+This, in turn, means that you are much less likely to have a side effect of the medication.

-Topical anti-inflammatories such as Ketoprofen are prescribed to adults; In general, they are not suitable for use in children.
-Ketoprofen gel is available by prescription and you can also buy some smaller packages without a prescription.
+Topical anti-inflammatories such as Ketoprofen are prescribed to adults; Generally, they are not suitable for children.
+Ketoprofen gel is available by prescription, and you can also buy some smaller packages without a prescription.

 Warnings to consider

 This medicine has black box warnings.
-These are the most serious warnings from the Food and Drug Administration (FDA).
+These are the most severe Food and Drug Administration (FDA) warnings.
 The black box warnings alert physicians and patients about the effects of medications that can be dangerous.

-Heart Risks Warning: This medicine may increase your risk of serious and sometimes fatal heart events, such as a heart attack and stroke .
+Heart Risks Warning: This medicine may increase your risk of severe and sometimes fatal heart events, such as a heart attack and stroke.

-Your risk may be higher if you take it long term, in high doses, or if you already have heart problems or risk factors for heart disease, such as high blood pressure .
+Your risk may be higher if you take it long-term, in high doses, or already have heart problems or risk factors for heart disease, such as high blood pressure.

 Heart surgery warning: Do not take this medicine if you have recently had coronary artery bypass graft surgery.

-Stomach Risk Warning: This medication is in a class of medications that can cause serious and sometimes fatal stomach problems.
-These include bleeding, damage to the lining of the stomach and a hole in the stomach.
+Stomach Risk Warning: This medication is in a class of medications that can cause severe and sometimes fatal stomach problems.
+These include bleeding, damage to the stomach lining, and a hole in the stomach.

-High blood pressure warning: This medication can cause high blood pressure or worsen existing high blood pressure.
+High blood pressure warning: This medication can cause or worsen existing high blood pressure.

 Try to keep regular appointments with your doctor.
-This is so your doctor can check your progress and it is especially important if you are taking Ketoprofen for a long-term condition.
+This is so your doctor can check your progress, and it is essential if you are taking Ketoprofen for a long-term condition.

-If you are taking Ketoprofen for gout and your symptoms have not improved in seven days, tell your doctor about it.
+Tell your doctor if you are taking Ketoprofen for gout and your symptoms have not improved in seven days.

-If you have asthma , symptoms such as wheezing or dyspnea can get worse with anti-inflammatories such as Ketoprofen.
+If you have asthma, symptoms such as wheezing or dyspnea can worsen with anti-inflammatories such as Ketoprofen.
 If this happens to you, you should stop taking the capsules and consult your doctor as soon as possible.

 If you buy any medication, consult a pharmacist if it is appropriate for you to take it.
-This is because you should not take Ketoprofen with any other anti-inflammatory pain relievers, some of which are available in cold and flu remedies that can be purchased without a prescription.
+It would help if you did not take Ketoprofen with other anti-inflammatory pain relievers, some of which are available in cold and flu remedies that can be purchased without a prescription.

-If you are going to have an operation or dental treatment, tell the person doing the treatment what medications you are taking.
+If you have an operation or dental treatment, tell the person doing the treatment what medications you are taking.